Bat Ye'or

-Gisèle Littman (born 1933), better known by her pen name Bat Ye'or (בת יאור, Daughter of the Nile), is an Egyptian-born, British-Swiss author, known for her promulgation of the Eurabia conspiracy theory.
+Gisèle Littman (born 1933), better known by her pen name Bat Ye'or (בת יאור, Daughter of the Nile), is an Egyptian-born, Jewish-British author, known for her promulgation of the Eurabia conspiracy theory.
 She claims that Islam, and its perceived anti-Americanism, anti-Christian sentiment and antisemitism hold sway over European culture and politics.

 Ye'or has also written about the history of Christian and Jewish religious minorities living under Islamic governments, as part of which Ye'or has popularised the term dhimmitude to define the treatment of religious minorities in such contexts.

 Early life and education

-Bat Ye'or was born into a middle-class Jewish family in Cairo, Kingdom of Egypt in 1933.
+Bat Ye'or was born in Cairo, Kingdom of Egypt, in 1933 into a middle-class Jewish family.
 Her father was Italian and had fled Italy during Mussolini's rule, and her mother was from France.
 She and her parents fled Egypt in 1957 after the Suez Crisis of 1956, arriving in London as stateless refugees.
 In 1958, she attended the UCL Institute of Archaeology and moved to Switzerland in 1960 to continue her studies at the University of Geneva, but never finished her master's degree and has never held an academic position.

 She was married to the British historian and activist David Littman from September 1959 until his death in May 2012.
 Many of her publications and works were in collaboration with Littman.
 Her British citizenship dates from her marriage.
 They moved to Switzerland in 1960, where she has lived since, and together had three children.
 She has provided briefings to the United Nations and the United States Congress and has given talks at major universities such as Georgetown, Brown, Yale, Brandeis, and Columbia.